Consumers booking travel with an online provider should:

 - get advice from family and friends about agents they have used

-Your rights when you book a holiday
+Consumer rights when booking a holiday

-Under the ACL, travel agents much:
+Under the ACL, travel agents must:

 - ensure that their promotional material and other information is not false or misleading